Sources

 5.0 General Principles

-With this document, LTS establishes its policies for setting the level of cataloging/metadata for general and specific cataloging/metadata workflows and situations.
-LTS determines and selects encoding levels depending on the circumstances under which staff members create or adapt bibliographic records or the methods by which LTS obtains bibliographic records.
+With this document, MCS establishes its policies for setting the level of cataloging/metadata for general and specific cataloging/metadata workflows and situations.
+MCS determines and selects encoding levels depending on the circumstances under which staff members create or adapt bibliographic records or the methods by which MCS obtains bibliographic records.
 The decision may be based on one or more factors:

 - Cataloging/metadata workflow to be used